 In London, Eamonn goes to Aunt Naseems’s on Preston Street to personally deliver the package rather than posting it as he’d intended.
 Misunderstanding the relationship between him and Isma, the aunt welcomes him and feeds him.
 When Anneka gets home, she puts on her hijab before meeting Eamonn.

 When Eamonn states his full name, it’s clear who he is.
-His father had visited Preston Street often in the past, taking Eamonn with him as a child until Eamonn chose to remain with his mother at home during those visits to a foreign environment.
+His father had visited Preston Street often in the past, taking Eamonn with him as a child, until Eamonn chose to remain with his mother at home during those visits to a foreign environment.

 Aneeka follows Eamonn onto his train and goes home with him.
 This begins a secret affair between the two of them.
 Aneeka would show up as she wished, Eamonn stayed home more and more in case she came over.
-Eventually, she shares her schedule with him and he could tell what times she would arrive.
+Eventually, she shares her schedule with him, and he could tell what times she would arrive.
 When he proposes to her, she tells him her secret.

 Mr. Home Secretary

-One of his key actions as Home Secretary was to add a clause to a Bill to allow the country to strip any citizen of their British citizenship for actions against the British interests.
+One of his key actions as Home Secretary was to add a clause to a Bill to allow the country to strip any citizen of their British citizenship for actions against British interests.
 This included those who left to fight with ISIS.
 He considered Eamonn weak and concluded that he had been brainwashed by Aneeka.

 It’s no Utopia

 While Aneeka was trying to get Parvaiz safe passage home, Parvaiz got a chance to escape.
 Raqaa had not been what he expected from the moment he arrived and saw the heads on spikes.
 He also didn’t have the stomach for the work he had to do in the media department of ISIS.
 Music was his passion and he thought he’d be able to pursue that.
-He believed the utopian image sold by Farooq.
+He believed in the utopian image sold by Farooq.

 After he arrived in Syria, he used a check-in system with his twin that they had devised earlier in their life, just sending the message checking in.
 When he first called her, he initially pretended everything was okay.
 In a subsequent call, he admitted that he wanted to leave Raqaa and returned home.
 That’s when she hatched the plan to get Eamonn’s help.

-Ironically Farooq was the means of Parvaiz’s escape.
+Ironically, Farooq was the means of Parvaiz’s escape.
 When Farooq came to visit one day, he mentioned he was on his way to Istanbul after fighting on the front.
 Parvaiz’s boss sent him along to pick up some equipment.

 In Istanbul, Farooq walked off while Parvaiz purchased the equipment.
 Parvaiz added in a phone and ran.
 He hid in Istanbul while waiting for news from Aneeka.
-She planned to meet him there but as she continued to hear nothing from Eamonn, she advised Parvaiz to do to the British high consulate and she would meet him there.
+She planned to meet him there, but as she continued to hear nothing from Eamonn, she advised Parvaiz to do to the British high consulate, and she would meet him there.